leoneila/learning-library/data-management-library/exadata-database-service/README.md

 * Exadata Database Service on Dedicated Infrastructure - Exadata Database Service running in the public cloud (OCI)
 * Exadata Database Service on Cloud@Customer - Exadata Database Service running on Exadata Cloud@Customer in your data center

-The labs in this workshop walk you through all the steps to get started using the Oracle Exadata Database Service on Dedicated Infrastructure to perform lifecycle tasks and procedures.

 **Network Overview: Exadata Database Service on Dedicated Infrastructure**
 ![](./Images/Introduction/Architecture.png " ")